 A number of varieties of schematic symbols exist for representing real devices or wires in a circuit.
-The expertise to understand these diagrams and be able to read them is key, as wrong reading results in wrong interpretation.
+The expertise to understand these electrical diagrams and be able to read them is key, as a wrong reading of these details results in wrong interpretation.

 The correlation to the real circuit parts

 Refer to the material to understand the actual values of the capacitors as well the resistors.

 It is also recommended to consult the manufacturer’s manual for any electrical device.
 It will help you know the actual value in any active device.